 Designed for the prospective elementary school teacher, the course consists of the objectives, scope, and content of the elementary school music program as described in the Visual and Performing Arts Framework for California Public School (1989).
 Active participation in the skills of music and movement are required in order to understand the components and concepts in these performing arts.
 Students study various piano teaching methods and materials.
-The course includes supervised practice teaching and opportunities for observation of the professor.
-Prerequisite: MUS 113 or instructor's permission
+The course includes supervised practice teaching and opportunities for observation of teaching professionals.